-- → Promote events and opportuntities to learn, either online or face to face. - → Highlight the digital resources to learn/teach CPR. - Promote the human element through case studies; this is why performing bystander CPR matters.
+- → Promote events and opportuntities to learn, either online or face to face. - → Highlight the digital resources to learn/teach CPR. - → Promote the human element through case studies; this is why performing bystander CPR matters.

 This is why teaching CPR matters.

-Use #RestartAHeart to share these stories. - → Share the current best practice for bystander CPR with the sudden cardiac arrest animations.
+Use #Restart AHeart to share these stories.

+→ Share the current best practice for bystander CPR with the sudden cardiac arrest animations.

-This year, social media will see supporting posts from Resuscitation Council UK, The British Heart Foundation, British Red Cross, St John Ambulance, the Association of Ambulance Chief Executives, NHS England and Improvement, Save a Life for Scotland, Save a Life Cymru, and Northern Ireland Ambulance Service, as well as your local ambulance service.
+This year, social media will see supporting posts from Resuscitation Council UK, The British Heart Foundation, British Red Cross, St John Ambulance, St Andrew's First Aid, the Association of Ambulance Chief Executives, NHS England and Improvement, Save a Life for Scotland, Save a Life Cymru, and Northern Ireland Ambulance Service, as well as your local ambulance service.

-Social Messaging
+Social messaging